Colchester United L.F.C.

 Colchester United Ladies Football Club was an English ladies football team based in Colchester, Essex, and affiliated to Colchester United FC.
 In 2013, the club folded.

 History

 The club was founded in 1992 under the name of Colchester Royals.
 In 1998, it became affiliated to Colchester United FC.

 The club won the 2006–07 South East Combination Women's Football League winning promotion to the FA Women's Premier League Southern Division, the second tier of English women's football.

 The club folded in 2013 and no longer competes in any football league.

+Reformed women's team

-Colchester United Football in the Community released plans to reform the Women's team in time for the 2023/24 season.
+In May 2023, Colchester United Community Foundation released plans to reform a women's team in time for the 2023/24 season.

+Trials were held in June and July 2023, with successful players being informed of their position on 6 July.
+The founding of newly-named Colchester United Women Football Club was confirmed at Colchester United's Annual Open Day held at Colchester Community Stadium on 16 July.

+The reformed team play home matches in the city at Colchester Garrison B Pitch, Circular Road North.